Newport Tower (Rhode Island): Observatory hypothesis

 Four of the eight supporting pillars of the tower face the main points of the compass.
 In the 1990s, William Penhallow, a Professor of Physics and astronomer at the University of Rhode Island, studied the windows in the tower and said that he found a number of astronomical alignments.
 At the summer solstice the setting sun should shine through the "west" window (actually just south of true west) onto a niche in the inner wall, next to the "south" window.
 (This no longer happens due to urban development and park trees.)
 Similarly, the angle from the "east" window through the "west" window is about 18 degrees south of west, which is the southern extreme of moonsets during what is known as the "lunar minor standstill".
 The smaller windows also form alignments, on significant stars.
 These alignments could be accidental, but if they were deliberate it would explain why the pattern of windows seems, according to Penhallow, "so odd".

 Chinese

-Author Gavin Menzies argues in 1421: The Year China Discovered America that the tower was built by a colony of Chinese sailors and concubines from the junks of Zheng He's voyages either as a lighthouse or as an observatory to determine the longitude of the colony, based on Penhallow's findings.
+Author Gavin Menzies argues in his pseudohistorical book 1421: The Year China Discovered America that the tower was built by a colony of Chinese sailors and concubines from the junks of Zheng He's voyages either as a lighthouse or as an observatory to determine the longitude of the colony, based on Penhallow's findings.
 Menzies claimed that the tower closely matches designs used in Chinese observatories and lighthouses elsewhere.
 However, these claims have been debunked.